datamol-io/molfeat/docs/developers/create-plugin.md

 The overall folder structure of your plugin is up to you, but it is useful to follow a set of basic conventions.
-Here is an example of a folder structure for a Molfeat plugin, illustrating different levels of nesting
+Here is an example of a folder structure for a molfeat plugin, illustrating different levels of nesting

     molfeat-myplugin/           - distribution folder